-Global investors have forgotten about the financial crisis and are creeping out of their shells again, and consider September as an odd quirk.
-They are once again looking for global investment opportunities, more specifically in commodity rich economies, as is borne out by the return of foreign capital flows into South Africa (see Graph 28).
+Global investors have forgotten about the financial crisis.
+They are looking for global investment opportunities, more specifically in commodity rich economies, as is borne out by the return of foreign flows into South African equities of some R 8 billion in October, or R 67 billion for the year to date (see Graph 28).